-- What is the proposed cover story for the secret cameraperson and their companion(s)?
+- What is the proposed cover story for the person undertaking the secret filming and any companion(s)?

 - What arrangements have been made for the crew’s safety, where appropriate?

-Make arrangements for the undercover reporter to be briefed by a Commissioning Editor and programme lawyer before undertaking the secret filming.
+- Ensure arrangements are made for the person undertaking the secret filming to be briefed by the commissioning editor and Legal & Compliance lawyer/programme advisor before undertaking the secret filming.

-Every new secretly filmed encounter must be approved in a Stage I application prior to filming and any changes to the approved filming must be notified to Channel 4 in writing, beforehand if possible, for further approval.
+Each secretly filmed encounter requires a separate Stage 1 application, and any changes to approved secret filming plans must be notified to Channel 4 in writing, beforehand if possible, for further approval.

-Responsibilities of the Producer once secret filming has been approved by Channel 4
+2. CONTENT CREATOR'S responsibilities once secret filming has been approved

 - The date and time of filming;